PerfectlySoft/PerfectDocs/README.md

 ## StORM, a Swift ORM

-StORM is not distributed as a Perfect.org project, however the Perfect libraries are integral to it's operation, and some authors are common.
+StORM is not distributed as a Perfect.org project; however, the Perfect libraries are integral to its operation, and some authors are common.

 * [StORM, a Swift ORM](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/StORM.md)
 	* [Introduction to StORM](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/StORM.md)